 Filing taxes for your business can be overwhelming and you might need a bit more time.
 Luckily, the IRS allows for both individual and business tax extension.
 This will give your business more time to file their tax returns.
 Keep in mind that the due dates for business tax extensions are often different than those for personal tax extensions.

 Depending on the type of business you run, the IRS will allow for five- or six-month extension period, starting from the original due date on the tax return.
 So, if a business obtains a six-month extension and its original filing deadline was March 15, the new due date will be September 15.

 If your business needs more time to properly prepare their taxes, they can request an extension with IRS Form 7004 (Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns).
 You don’t need to even sign FORM 7004 or provide a reason to why you need time, as business extensions are automatic.

-Most kinds of companies should use Form 7004 to apply for extension except if you a type of business as a sole proprietorship.
-A sole proprietorship and small businesses are reported on the business owner’s personal tax return.
-A personal tax extension can be requested with IRS Form 4868.
+Most companies should use Form 7004 to apply for an extension.
+An exception is for sole proprietors.
+A sole proprietor doesn’t file a business tax return — all information is reported on their personal tax return.
+If an extension is needed, a personal tax extension can be requested with IRS Form 4868.

 Form 7004 can be used to extend the filing deadline for the following business returns: